kyma-project/cli/docs/gen-docs/kyma_alpha_provision_k3s.md

 title: kyma alpha provision k3s
 ---

-Provisions k8s cluster based on k3s.
+Provisions a Kubernetes cluster based on k3s.

 ## Synopsis

-Use this command to provision a k3s cluster for Kyma installation.
+Use this command to provision a k3s-based Kubernetes cluster for Kyma installation.

 ```bash
 kyma alpha provision k3s [flags]